alanglinais7/march-madness/README.md

 ```

 This will:
-1. Load the team data from the Excel file
+1. Load the team data from the Excel files
 2. Run predictions for sample matchups
 3. Enter interactive mode where you can input any two teams to compare